-Including prospects in your webinars, customer events, special updates, user groups and online forms gives them a sense of belonging before they make a purchase.
+Including prospects in your webinars, customer events, special updates, user groups, and online forms give them a sense of belonging before they make a purchase.

 It is the opposite of holding back, or having an "I can’t give that to you until you" buy mentality.
 Instead, you could say "Why don’t you spend a little time in our customer knowledge base?" which is more inclusive and gives them a chance to build community with your existing customers.

-11. Do frequent check-ins through the process and after the purchase.
+11. Do frequent check-ins through the process and after purchase.

 I like to make sure I am connecting in some form every few days.
 That often looks like sending over a product video, blog article, or podcast I think they’d be interested in.
 Or to keep things simple, I’ll send a "What can I do for you today?" email.

 When you’re looking to upsell, make sure you’re crystal clear on what your customer needs and provide it — sometimes it's a discount, an updated product, or an acceleration of a feature.
-The ability to do everything you can to make it easy to buy is sure to delight a customer for the long-term.
+The ability to do everything you can to make it easy to buy is sure to delight a customer in the long term.